-The PMO implementation is far from being standardized to a single approach (Andersen et al., 2007).
+The PMO implementation is far from being standardized by a single approach (Andersen et al., 2007).
 Instead, it is guided by several factors that must be considered (Zouheir el al., 2020; Desouza & Evaristo, 2006; Andersen et al., 2007; Hobbs & Aubry, 2007), in addition to a multitude of barriers and challenges that must be addressed (Desta et al., 2006; Singh et al., 2009; Hubbard & Bolles, 2012; Oliveira et al., 2017).

-Today, the true value of the PMO is perceived through its contribution to performance and the degree of achievement of objectives (Pellegrinelli & Garagna, 2009).
+Today, the true value of the PMO is perceived through its contribution to performance and the degree to which objectives are achieved (Pellegrinelli & Garagna, 2009).
 Thus, the creation of a PMO contributes primarily to the improvement of project management maturity (Hobbs & Aubry, 2007; Andersen et al., 2007; Al Ahmad, 2015), but also plays a key role in the success of projects within organizations (Kiani et al., 2015; Shalal et al., 2016; Aubry & Brunet, 2016; Lavoie-Tremblay et al., 2017; Szalay et al., 2017).
 Furthermore, the establishment of such an entity within the organization participates in the improvement of organizational performance and the development of project management by providing a range of management tools as well as strengthening communication within the organization (Zouheir et al., 2019; Rachid, 2019; Lavoie-Tremblay et al., 2012; Spalek, 2012).

-According to Aubry et al (2010) the PMO is subject to events from its external and internal environment, just like the organization, which prevents it from following a clear life cycle.
+According to Aubry et al (2010), the PMO is subject to events from its external and internal environment, just like the organization, which prevents it from following a clear life cycle.
 For this reason, the establishment of a sustainable PMO should be based on the reality of the organization's environment and the recognition of the need to adapt to the changing users' expectations and not necessarily the performance of the project (Kutsch et al., 2015).

-Indeed, the major obstacle to the PMO implementation remains the diversification of existing models in addition to the absence of a consensus on its added value within the organization (Ferreira et al., 2016).
-This is in line with the conclusions of Hobbs et al. (2008) who say that when setting up the PMO, organizations should perceive the real value that this one will bring, by identifying in advance its mission and functions according to the organizational expectations, and not trying to imitate existing models that can lead to a total failure.
+Indeed, the major obstacle to the PMO implementation remains the diversification of existing models in addition to the lack of a consensus on its added value within the organization (Ferreira et al., 2016).
+This ties in with the findings of Hobbs et al. (2008) who argue that when setting up the PMO, organizations should perceive the real value that this one will bring, by identifying in advance its mission and functions in line with organizational expectations, and not trying to imitate existing models that can lead to a total failure.
 In fact, the real value perceived through the PMO implementation lies primarily in the synergy between its functions and roles (Van der Linde & Steyn, 2016).

-At this stage, the PMO as an organizational structure, is still attracting the interest of researchers and practitioners around the world, increasingly focusing on fields not yet explored or reinforcing and supporting the initial conclusions drawn.
+At this stage, the PMO as an organizational structure continues to attract the interest of researchers and practitioners around the world, increasingly focusing on areas that have not yet been explored or reinforcing and substantiating early findings.